AurianeQuoix/VISUAL_CONTAGIONS/1_PrototypeCSV/README.md

 ### Presentation

-This folder contains the first steps of my work : the realization of a prototype of CSV which lists exhibition catalogs and periodicals already available online.
+This folder contains the first steps of my work: the realization of a prototype of CSV which lists exhibition catalogs and periodicals already available online.
 This prototype must allow the collection of metadata concerning the resources.

 It is made up of two tables.
 The first one contains documents for which there are no IIIF manifest and the second one lists those for which there is already a IIIF manifest.